 - 1. For each threshold, the forecast and observation fields are transformed into binary fields: where the grid-point precipitation value meets the threshold criteria it is assigned 1, where the threshold criteria are not met it is assigned 0.
 This can also be done with no thresholds indicated at all and in that case the grid-point values are not transformed to binary fields and instead the raw data is used as is for statistics.
-Figure 13.1 illustrates an example of a forecast and observation fields, and their corresponding binary fields for a threshold of 1mm/h.
+Figure 14.1 illustrates an example of a forecast and observation fields, and their corresponding binary fields for a threshold of 1mm/h.
 This case shows an intense storm of the scale of 160 km displaced almost its entire length.
-The displacement error is clearly visible from the binary field difference and the contingency table image obtained for the same threshold Table 13.1. - 2.
-The binary forecast and observation fields obtained from the thresholding are then decomposed into the sum of components on different scales, by using a 2D Haar wavelet filter (Figure 13.3).
-Note that the scale components are fields, and their sum adds up to the original binary field.
-For a forecast defined over square domain of $2^n x : math : mathbf{2^n}$ grid-points, the scale components are n+1: n mother wavelet components + the largest father wavelet (or scale-function) component.
-The n mother wavelet components have resolution equal to $1, 2, 4, ...
-2^{n-1}$ grid-points.
-The largest father wavelet component is a constant field over the $2^n x : math : mathbf{2^n}$ grid-point domain with value equal to the field mean.
+The displacement error is clearly visible from the binary field difference and the contingency table image obtained for the same threshold Table 14.1.

-Note that the wavelet transform is a linear operator: this implies that the difference of the spatial scale components of the binary forecast and observation fields (Figure 13.3) are equal to the spatial scale components of the difference of the binary forecast and observation fields (Figure 13.2), and these scale components also add up to the original binary field difference (Figure 13.1).
+Note that the wavelet transform is a linear operator: this implies that the difference of the spatial scale components of the binary forecast and observation fields (Figure 14.3) are equal to the spatial scale components of the difference of the binary forecast and observation fields (Figure 14.2), and these scale components also add up to the original binary field difference (Figure 14.1).
 The intensity-scale technique considers thus the spatial scale of the error.
-For the case illustrated (Figure 13.1 and Figure 13.2) note the large error associated at the scale of 160 km, due the storm, 160km displaced almost its entire length.
+For the case illustrated (Figure 14.1 and Figure 14.2) note the large error associated at the scale of 160 km, due the storm, 160km displaced almost its entire length.

-Note also that the means of the binary forecast and observation fields (i.e. their largest father wavelet components) are equal to the proportion of forecast and observed events above the threshold, (a+b)/n and (a+c)/n, evaluated from the contingency table counts (Table 13.1) obtained from the original forecast and observation fields by thresholding with the same threshold used to obtain the binary forecast and observation fields.
-This relation is intuitive when observing forecast and observation binary fields and their corresponding contingency table image (Figure 13.1).
+Note also that the means of the binary forecast and observation fields (i.e. their largest father wavelet components) are equal to the proportion of forecast and observed events above the threshold, (a+b)/n and (a+c)/n, evaluated from the contingency table counts (Table 14.1) obtained from the original forecast and observation fields by thresholding with the same threshold used to obtain the binary forecast and observation fields.
+This relation is intuitive when observing forecast and observation binary fields and their corresponding contingency table image (Figure 14.1).
 The comparison of the largest father wavelet component of binary forecast and observation fields therefore provides feedback on the whole field bias.